CDRT/docs/bios/settings/thinkstation/cpusetup.md

 <details><summary>TxT</summary>

+Trusted Execution Technology (TxT) provides hardware-based mechanisms that help protect against software-based attacks and protects the confidentiality and integrity of all data stored or created on the client PC.

 One of 2 possible states:

-1. Enabled –Trusted Execution Technology (TxT) provides hardware-based mechanisms that help protect against software-based attacks and protects the confidentiality and integrity of all data stored or created on the client PC.
-Note.
-If TxT is set to `Enabled`, then the Security Chip will be set to `Enabled` automatically.
+1. Enabled
 2. **Disabled** – TxT feature is turned off.
 Default.

+?> If TxT is set to `Enabled`, then the `Security Chip` setting will be set to `Enabled` automatically.

 Additional information is available here: [Intel(R) TXT Overview](https://www.intel.com/content/www/us/en/support/articles/000025873/technologies.html).